EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 This includes actions such as:

 - **Conservation** - Credits are created based on carbon not released through protecting old trees.
-- **Community Projects** - These projects help communities worldwide, mainly undeveloped ones, by introducing sustainable living methods.
+- **Community projects** - These projects help communities worldwide, mainly developing ones, by introducing sustainable living methods.
-- **Waste to energy** - These projects capture methane/landfill gas in smaller villages, human or agriculture waste, and convert it into electricity.
+- **Waste to energy** - These projects capture methane/landfill gas from smaller villages, or human/agriculture waste, and convert it into electricity.

 ### Neutralising / Carbon Removal

 [Neutralisations](https://www.abatable.com/blog/carbon-removal-vs-carbon-avoidance-projects) are actions that organisations or individuals take to remove carbon from the atmosphere.
 Neutralisations refer to the removal and permanent storage of atmospheric carbon to counterbalance the effect of releasing CO<sub>2</sub> into the atmosphere.
 This includes actions such as:

 - **Enhancing natural carbon sinks** that remove CO<sub>2</sub> from the atmosphere.
 For example, forest restoration, since photosynthesis removes CO<sub>2</sub> naturally.
-Forest expansion comes with challenges as it's essential not to impact the dynamics of farmland and food supply elsewhere.
+Forest expansion comes with challenges as it is essential not to impact the dynamics of farmland and food supply elsewhere.
 Modern farming methods can also prolong the time carbon remains stored in soil.
 - **Direct air capture** is the process of capturing CO<sub>2</sub> from the air and storing it permanently, either underground or in long-lived products like concrete.

 The effectiveness of these methods is typically measured based on whether they can deliver carbon removal at the scale and speed needed.